karolrogozinski/imfomair_group24/state_notes.md

 * There's a weird type attribute the system always fills with "restaurant".
 I think it's useless.
 * What about task=find?
 I think that's useless too.
 * Task 06492: the system cant fully understand "care" prompt and asks follow up questions.
 After the follow-up questions it still knows what is the subject at that point.
 It's an important example but I think it can be the work of the next week.
+* Lets say the user requests before there is no restaurant selected, is it ok to just repeat last response?

 # Look Agains: